 Why Come To PyeongChang?

-On this occasion I was driven from Incheon international airport which is a 250 kilometre journey to the other side of the peninsula.
+On this occasion, I was driven from Incheon international airport which is a 250-kilometre journey to the other side of the peninsula.
 Roughly a three and a half hour trip by car.
 But don’t worry this is South Korea the historical pioneers when it comes to road construction.
-So it comes to as no surprise, that a high speed rail link connecting Seoul and Gangneung, a coastal city some 40km east of Pyeongchang is expected to open later this year.
-I can’t wait to experience that and it’s latest technology when it comes to rail transport.
+So it comes to as no surprise, that a high-speed rail link connecting Seoul and Gangneung, a coastal city some 40km east of Pyeongchang is expected to open later this year.
+I can’t wait to experience that and the latest technology when it comes to rail transport.

-The Winter Olympics in PyeongChang 2018 are a major international multi sport event scheduled to take place from 9 to 25 February 2018.
-On this occasion, we experienced, part of Pyeongchang’s five month programme of test events.
-I was taken to three test events, during the three day stay.
+The Winter Olympics in Pyeongchang 2018 is a major international multi-sport event scheduled to take place from 9 to 25 February 2018.
+On this occasion, we experienced part of Pyeongchang’s five-month programme of test events.
+I was taken to three test events, during the three-day stay.
 The first being in Alpensia which is a multipurpose ski jumping stadium.
-I was watching the ski jumping for the female’s.
-On the second day I was taken to Phoenixpark Hotel and Resort to watch the FIS World Cup Snowboarding event.
-Finally on the third day I experienced the figure skating.
-Each of these events, were in separate locations.
-Over all the drive and access was more than reasonable leading up to these games.
+I was watching ski jumping for the females.
+On the second day, I was taken to the Phoenix Park Hotel and Resort to watch the FIS World Cup Snowboarding event.
+Finally, on the third day, I experienced the figure skating.
+Each of these events was in separate locations.
+Overall the drive and access were more than reasonable leading up to these games.